-Prerequisite: none

-CJ 1033 3 hours

-Rules of Criminal Evidence
+CJ 1033 3 hours Rules of Criminal Evidence

 A study of basic rules of evidence applicable to criminal and other related police duties.
 Emphasis is placed on the question of admissibility of evidence and the practical application of procedural and substantive constitutional guarantees.

 Offered evenings only.
-Prerequisite: none
+No prerequisite.

 CJ 1043 3 hours Juvenile Procedures

-A study of the organization, functions, and jurisdiction of juvenile agencies; the detention of juveniles; and the processing of neglected
+A study of the organization, functions, and jurisdiction of juvenile agencies; the detention of juveniles; and the processing of neglected children.

-children.
 Topics include the intent, application, and procedures of the Missouri Juvenile Code: juvenile case disposition, crime prevention methods, and diversion programs.

 Offered evenings only.
 Prerequisite: CJ 1013

-CJ 2013 3 hours Introduction to Corrections
+CJ 2013 Introduction to Corrections

 This course provides a basic knowledge of the correctional process as it proceeds from the time of arrest and incarceration, through the criminal justice system, and into the correctional institution or alternative program.
 It includes a description of various treatment modalities and philosophies.

+3 hours

 Offered evenings only.
 Prerequisite: CJ 1013

 CJ 2023 3 hours Criminal Investigation I

-A study of the criminal act and its investigation, including specific crimes against the person and against property, the process of fact-gathering testing of hypotheses, and the problem of proof.
-Offered evenings only.
+A study of the criminal act and its investigation, including specific crimes against a person or property, the fact-gathering process, testing of hypotheses, and the problem of proof.
+Evenings

 Prerequisite: CJ 1023 and 1033

 CJ 2033 3 hours Criminal Investigation II

 A study of the recognition, collection, identification, preservation, transportation, and development of criminal evidence.
 Narrative police report writing and the preparation of cases for prosecution are also covered.
 Offered evenings only.
 Prerequisite: CJ 2023

 CJ 2043 3 hours Police Patrol and Services

-A study of the foundations of police operations, providing patrol coverage and called-for services, the principle of conspicuous presence as a means of crime prevention, and preservation of the
+A study of the foundations of police operations, providing patrol coverage and called-for services, the principle of conspicuous presence as a means of crime prevention, and preservation of the peace.

 Offered evenings only.
 Prerequisite: CJ 1013

-peace.

-CJ 2053 3 hours Police Supervision & Administration A study of the organization and administration of various police systems.
+CJ 2053 3 hours Police Supervision & Administration

+A study of the organization and administration of various police systems.
 The specialized characteristics of individual police organizations and police personnel, the relationship of police to other public agencies, and the control and responsibility of police departments.
 The most popular and prevalent ideals, principles, and assumptions pertaining to police administration are presented utilizing a multi-disciplinary orientation to analyze these concepts.

 Offered evenings only.